aruneshroy91/django-pagerank/README.md

 # django-Google-pagerank
 A simple Django app to find page ranking in google by keywords.

-1. First problem encountered is how to fetch the google search data.
-To solve this Requests package along with custom search engine and a generated API key is used to obtain the google search data.
+1. First fetch the google search data.
+To solve this use Requests package along with custom search engine and a generated API key is used to obtain the google search data.
 2. A code for making the query and ranking :